Lufthansa investors back $10 bln German government rescue

 Lufthansa shareholders on Thursday backed a 9 billion euro ($10 billion) government bailout, securing the future of Germany's flagship airline after it was brought to the brink of collapse by the COVID-19 pandemic.
 The plan, backed by 98% of the shareholder capital that cast a vote at the online meeting, will see Berlin take a 20% stake in Lufthansa and two board seats.

 Shares in the company, which employs around 138,000 people, closed 7.1% higher, having risen strongly earlier after top shareholder Heinz Hermann Thiele dropped objections to the deal.
-Also on Thursday, European Union regulators approved Lufthansa's 6 billion euro recapitalization, part of the bailout deal, subject to a ban on dividends, share buybacks, and some acquisitions until state support is repaid.
+Also on Thursday, European Union regulators approved Lufthansa's 6 billion euro recapitalisation, part of the bailout deal, subject to a ban on dividends, share buybacks and some acquisitions until state support is repaid.

+The approvals will come as a relief to Chancellor Angela Merkel, who could ill afford another high-profile business collapse following the failure of payments firm Wirecard.
+Finance Minister Olaf Scholz welcomed the approval.

+"This is very, very good news.
+Good for the company, for the workers at Lufthansa and for Germany," he said.
+The state's involvement was for a limited time and when the carrier was fit again, it would sell the stake, hopefully at a profit, he said.

 Lufthansa has been brought to its knees by COVID-19 and what promises to be a protracted travel slump, and like many rivals, sought state help to stay afloat.
 Even after Thursday's gains, its shares are down almost 40% this year.
 Concerned a government stake would make it harder for Lufthansa to make tough restructuring decisions, Thiele had instead proposed an indirect government holding in the airline via Germany's KfW development bank.